Caracus/Victoria3-World-Shatterer/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=2879990706

 ### Target victoria 3 version
-- 1.9.* (created on 1.9.6)
+- 1.12.* (created on 1.12.1)

-### Legacy contributions
+### Legacy version contributions
-- Thanks to andrasmining for the update to 1.2.4 aswell as adding back vanilla formables
+- Thanks to andrasmining for the update to 1.2.4